 Requirements: Digital camera and camera manual.
 Prior to the class, knowing what the camera buttons do and where they are located prior to the class would be helpful.

-Date: The one day class is scheduled on Saturday, March 16th, 2019 from 10:00-4:00.
-The class location is the James City County Library at 7770 Croaker Road, Williamsburg, Virginia.
+Date: The one day class is scheduled on Saturday, March 14th, 2020 from 10:00-4:00.
+The class location is within the James City County Library at 7770 Croaker Road, Williamsburg, Virginia.
 We are in the Kitzinger Community Room.

 Registration: To sign up for the class, utilize the PayPal button to the lower right side of the page (make sure to include your email contact on the bottom).
 Once payment is received you will receive a confirmation email from Ken acknowledging your place in the class.
 Traditionally the class fills by late winter, so don't delay in registering.
 Class will have a maximum of 20 students to allow for individual attention to questions and during outdoor session.
 All students must be 18 years old, unless accompanied by an adult.
 Absolutely no refunds with cancellations within 48 hours of the class.